Create your multiplatform project

 Open the Kotlin Multiplatform wizard.

-Select the Android and Desktop options.
+Select the Android, Desktop, and Web options.

-Click the download button and unpack the resulting archive.
+Click the Download button and unpack the resulting archive.

 Examine the project structure